Skip to content

 Flagship building type

 A barndominium is the building the whole Hill Country is talking about: a metal or post-frame structure that puts finished living space and a shop, garage, or storage area under one engineered roof.
-It is the most common request we get, and it is also the project where local site conditions make the biggest difference.
-We connect you with a licensed local builder who works in your county and knows that ground.
+Picture a wide, column-free great room, tall doors for the truck and the tractor, and a covered porch facing the hills.
+It is also the build where your own land matters most, because the septic, the well, the rock, and the wind do more to move the final number than anything you pick out of a catalog.

 What it is